YevhenDuma/testtask/README.md

 I've made simple python application that shows amount of requests since last start.
 Application is using page /status - to show amount of requests, without incrementing.
 Port number and bind address configured as variable in main ansible file.

+Ansible will install application as upstart.
+To check status run:
+`status app`
+To restart:
+`restart app`

 ##SSL
 There is ansible role that creates self-signed ssl certificate.
-Certificate details could be changed in vm.yml
+Certificate details could be changed in vm.yml Both VM's using port 443(https).